TaymazKH/microservices-lambda-and-k8s-port/docs/development-guide.md

     - `grpc_service/<lang>/client`: This directory contains a simple gRPC client in the specified language.
 Note that these clients are not made to be deployed in AWS Lambda or Docker, rather they are for testing purposes as instructed in the [testing guide](./testing.md).
-- `web_service`: This directory contains examples for web services in different languages.
-All the services are simple websites with only few pages.
+- `web_service`: This directory contains an example for a web service in Golang.
+The service is a simple website with only few pages.
+- `k8s`: This directory contains deployment and service manifests.

 ## Development